bartificer/programming-by-stealth/docs/pbs19.md

   </div>
 </div>

+### Step 9

-9. Test your updated constructor with the following code:
+Test your updated constructor with the following code:

     ```javascript
     //